Vishal-770/Cusoai/Readme.md

-# SupportDesk — AI-Powered Customer Support Triage
+# Cusoai— AI-Powered Customer Support Triage

 > A full-stack intelligent customer support platform.
 Customers submit tickets in any language via text, image, or voice.
 A six-component ML pipeline classifies the issue, scores urgency, retrieves the relevant policy, and drafts a grounded reply — all in under 2 seconds, before any human agent opens the ticket.